microbit-foundation/dev-docs/hardware/edgeconnector.md

 ## Edge Connector Pins

 The diagrams below show the assignation of the micro:bit pins.
-On the <span class="v2">v2</span> board revision Pin 9 is no longer jointly shared with the LED display.
+On the <span class="v2">v2</span> board revision Pin 9 is no longer jointly shared with the LED display, but can be configured for NFC (though this is disabled by default).

 | v2   | v1
 | ---- | ----